 Questions?
 Contact us!

-We expect that the overwhelming majority of students will begin our workshops program with our Level 1 course, even if they possess prior Australian acting, writing or improvisation experience.
-Rare exceptions may be made at the discretion of the Artistic Director, most likely if a student has prior class experience at one of the big American improv schools which inspired our curriculum (iO, UCB, etc.).
+We expect that the overwhelming majority of students will begin our workshops program via our Level 1 courses, even if they possess prior Australian acting, writing or improvisation experience.
+Rare exceptions may be made at the discretion of the Education Director, most likely if a student has prior class experience at one of the big American comedy schools which we've vetted (iO, UCB, etc.).
 If you think you might qualify for placement into a higher level, please contact us.

 Unless explicitly listed as a youth/teen class, all Improv Conspiracy courses are intended for people aged 18 years and over.

 Students who aren't fluent English speakers often have a difficult time in our courses.
-If you are a foreign student and aren't confident in your English language skills, please contact us before registering.
-As long as you're confident in your ability to communicate, we'd love to have you involved.
+We'd love to work with foreign students as long as you're confident in your ability to communicate.

 Course registration fees are non-refundable.
 However, if you contact us before the first day of the workshop term we will allow you to give your spot to a friend (if they meet the prerequisites, if any), or to defer your registration to a later term.